openstack/security-doc/security-guide/source/introduction/introduction-to-openstack.rst

 Dashboard
 ---------

-The OpenStack dashboard (horizon) provides a web-based interface for both cloud administrators and cloud tenants.
+The OpenStack :term:`dashboard` (horizon) provides a web-based interface for both cloud administrators and cloud tenants.
 Through this interface administrators and tenants can provision, manage, and monitor cloud resources.
 Horizon is commonly deployed in a public facing manner with all the usual security concerns of public web portals.

 Identity service
 ----------------